Bankruptcy for Married Couples

 If you are married and thinking about bankruptcy, you may file with or without your spouse.
 Most times, filing together will protect more assets and discharge more debts.
 Filing together can also save money.
 However, if you are separated, divorced, or in the process of divorcing, you should ask our lawyers as to which way may be more appropriate.

 Louisiana is a Community Property State

-If you file a bankruptcy by yourself, it may still affect your spouse.
-Louisiana is a community property state, unless you have a separation of property agreement, both spouses own most property acquired during the marriage even if it is only in one spouse’s name.
-All community property is part of your bankruptcy even if you chose to file without your spouse.
+If you file bankruptcy by yourself, it may still affect your spouse.
+Louisiana is a community property state; unless you have a separation of property agreement, both spouses own most property acquired during the marriage, even if it is only in one spouse’s name.
+All community property is part of your bankruptcy, even if you chose to file without your spouse.
 Your spouse’s separate property is not part of your bankruptcy.

 Who Gets the Benefit in an Individual Case?

 Only the person who files the bankruptcy gets a discharge.
 The non-filing spouse is still liable for his or her separate debts and joint debts.
 However, the non-filing spouse receives a benefit in community property states when their spouse gets a discharge.
 The dischargeable community debts listed in the spouse’s bankruptcy get discharged with respect to community property.
 What this means for the non-filing spouse is that any community property (including wages) is protected from the discharged creditors (they can only go after the non-filing spouse’s separate property).
 This benefit lasts as long as both spouses are living and stay married.

 The three main benefits to filing a joint case are:

 - You can eliminate all dischargeable debts

 - It saves time and is more efficient